HEART SURFACES AND BORDERS

 Right Surface

-• Faces the right lung
+• Faces your right lung

 • Formed mainly by right atrium